 Gus Gomez is a retired university professor who spends several days out of the month at his remote, off-grid cabin in Moses Lake, Washington.
 To power this stand-alone home, Gus Gomez recently purchased and installed an off-grid solar system from GoGreenSolar.com.

-Distant from the basic amenities of city life, Gus had to establish alternative means of securing essential resources to transform this isolated cabin into a livable home.
-Gus' 350 square-foot cabin now has its own power, septic system, and water well, which "are now in place free of monthly charges," Gomez tells us.
+Distant from the basic amenities of city life, Gus had to transform this isolated cabin into a livable home.
+Located on a 40-acre plot of farm land, this 550 square-foot cabin now has its own off-grid power, septic system, and water well, all of which are "in place free of monthly charges,” according to Gomez.

-"The Gel-batteries are maintenance-free so we do not have to worry about them," explains Gus.
+"The gel batteries are maintenance-free so we do not have to worry about them,” Professor Gomez.

-Gus can access this information through the Magnum Energy ME-ARC50 Remote Control, which acts as a command center for his system.
-Using the Magnum Energy ME-ARCO50 Remote Control, the couple can track the performance of their system and manage their personal usage based on the information provided by the Magnum battery monitor.
+The couple uses the Magnum Battery Monitor Kit to view the percentage state of charge, real time amps, voltage, amp-hours in/out, and the minimum/maximum DC volts.
+This information is accessed through the Magnum Energy ME-ARC50 Remote Control, which acts as a command center for his system.
+Using the Magnum Energy ME-ARC50 Remote Control like a "fuel gauge" meter, the couple tracks the performance of their system and manages their personal kWh usage.

 The information and views expressed in this blog post are solely those of the author and not necessarily those of RenewableEnergyWorld.com or the companies that advertise on this Web site and other publications.
 This blog was posted directly by the author and was not reviewed for accuracy, spelling or grammar.